In Association with Amazon.com

 Arthur Upfield (1890*-1964)

 English-Australian mystery writer, who roamed in his youth the sub-continent working as a boundary-rider, cattle-drower, rabbit-trapper and station-manager.
-Arthur Upfield's famous hero is the Inspector Napoleon Bonaparte (or 'Bony', as he is known in the books familiarly), the son of an unknown white man and an aborigine mother.
+Arthur Upfield's famous hero is the Inspector Napoleon Bonaparte (better known as Bony), the son of an unknown white man and an aborigine mother.
 Bony is a gentleman and genius of criminal science, who has an M.A. degree from Brisbane University.
 During his investigations Bony frequently faces race prejudices but wins them with his wit and smile.
 Bony is fully aware of his talents and solves crimes confidently through patience.

-"'Every successful investigator owes much to Lady Luck,' he told Irwin.
+"Every successful investigator owes much to Lady Luck," he told Irwin.
 'No investigator ever begins to be successful unless driven by curiosity.
-Luck, curiosity, plus a little inductive reasoning into the behavior of foxes and eagles, will raise any police recruit to the top of his department.'" (from Cake in the Hat Box, 1954)
+Luck, curiosity, plus a little inductive reasoning into the behavior of foxes and eagles, will raise any police recruit to the top of his department.
+Come with me."
+(Cake in the Hat Box by Arthur Upfield, London: Heinemann, 1955, p.
+107; first published in the USA as Sinister Stones, 1954)

 William Arthur Upfield was born in Gosport, Hampshire, the son of James Oliver Upfield, a prosperous draper, and Annie Upfield, née Barmore, a shop assistant.
 Very soon in his early years, Upfield's first names were reversed, and he became known as Arthur William.
 From the age of six or seven, he lived with his grandparents for a period, and then returned to his parents' home.
 On leaving school at the age of sixteen he was apprenticed to a firm of estate agents, but he failed the qualifying examination – partly because he spent all his time with writing unpublished novels, Sexton Blakeish thrillers.
 However, at school he had had problems with spelling and he failed in English.
 Around the age of eighteen, he joined as a part-time trooper the Hampshire Carabineers Yeomanry.